 It is difficult to separate out all the possible causes of a woman’s mood symptoms, therefore effective treatment demands a wholistic approach.
 All the contributing factors need to be considered and addressed.
 The treatment plan may include:

 Your GP can help guide you to an understanding of your particular issues and connect you with the resources you need to treat them.
 In some cases it may be possible to treat hot flushes and mood symptoms at the same time with a single medication.
-Click here for a fact sheet about mood disorders at perimenopause from the Australasian Menopause Society.
+Check out this fact sheet about mood disorders at menopause from the Australasian Menopause Society, or our Blog post and webinar about mental health issues around menopause.

 Not sure if Telehealth is for you?
 Free trial consultations are available to find out how WellFemme can help with your menopausal symptoms.